skinny85/eol-blog/src/articles/2020/software-project-environments.md

 Test is also where you often do non-functional tests, like performance testing, or security testing.

-The big question with test is whether it shares the database with production, or has its own, independent dataset.
+The big question with test is whether it shares the database (or service dependencies, in case of microservices) with production, or has its own, independent dataset.
 Each solution has its pros and cons: a separate database means you're not polluting your production database with test data when experimenting